-- Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Asset through discussion and communication with management. - Reviewing the Company's recent expenditure activity. - Assessing the Company's rights to explore the E&E Asset including sending confirmation requests to optionors to ensure good standing of agreements. - Assessing compliance with agreements including reviewing option agreements and vouching cash payments and share issuances. - Obtaining, from legal counsel, confirmation of title to ensure mineral rights underlying the E&E Asset are in good standing.
+- Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Asset through discussion and communication with management. - Reviewing the Company's recent expenditure activity. - Assessing compliance with agreements including reviewing option agreements and vouching cash payments and share issuances. - Assessing the Company's rights to explore the E&E Asset including sending confirmation request to an optionor to ensure good standing of an agreement. - Obtaining, from legal counsel, confirmation of title to ensure mineral rights underlying the E&E Asset are in good standing.